pdxalba/hello-world/README.md

 # hello-world
 First github project

-The boy stood on theburning deck whilst all but he had fled.
+The boy stood on the burning deck whilst all but he had fled.